leherv/ORM/ORM/README.md

 if the Property is a primary key by name or by attribute and the class is a subclass of another entity then the primary key automatically is a foreign key too

+OneToMany and ManyToMany have to be bidirectional at the moment